Download & Watch all our DVDs & Videos for free by clicking here!

 Paul VI, Letter, July 25, 1975: “…the Holy See rejoices to see specifically emphasized the right of religious liberty.”38

 Again, in the section on Vatican II we showed that the doctrine on religious liberty which was advocated by Paul VI was, in fact, condemned by Catholic popes.

 Here we see Paul VI giving a clear Masonic handshake to the Eastern Schismatic Patriarch of Constantinople, Athenagoras, on Jan.
 5, 1964.
 The two also mutually lifted the reciprocal excommunications of 1054.
 Translation: this means that Paul VI considered that the Eastern "Orthodox" are no longer excommunicated even though they deny the Papacy.
 Therefore, according to him, the Papacy is not a dogma binding under pain of excommunication.

-The Eastern Orthodox schismatics reject Papal Infallibility and the last 13 General of the Catholic Church. reject that the Holy Ghost proceeds the Second of the Trinity; they permit and remarriage; many of them reject the Immaculate Conception. ’s what Paul VI thought these schismatis:
+The Eastern Orthodox are schismatics who reject Papal Infallibility and the last 13 General Councils of the Catholic Church.
+They reject that the Holy Ghost proceeds from the Second person of the Trinity; they permit divorce and remarriage; and many of them reject the Immaculate Conception.
+Here’s what Paul VI thought of these schismatis: